Visiting Uganda, R&B star Akon seeks business opportunities

+Visiting Uganda alongside a group of potential investors in January, Negusei revealed plans to invest $12 million in the country’s entertainment industry.

+“When you develop an artist, you develop a nation,” she said at the time.

-The Grammy Award-nominated singer and record producer has made headlines in recent years as a pan-African businessman interested in opportunities on the continent of 1.3 billion people.
+A Grammy-nominated singer and record producer, Akon has made headlines in recent years as a pan-African businessman interested in opportunities on the continent of 1.3 billion people.
 In December a company associated with Akon reached a deal with a state miner to develop a copper and cobalt mine in resource-rich Congo.

 Akon, whose real name is Aliaune Thiam, started a group in 2014 that backs solar energy projects in the rural parts of many African countries.
 The inspiration for Akon Lighting Africa was deeply personal: he found his grandmother was still using candles in Senegal to light her home.